-Citation with stable link: Philip A. Harland, 'Reflections from the Diversity of Early Christianity course, part 1: Invested sources,' Last modified September 12, 2020, http://philipharland.com/Blog/?p=4935.
+Citation with stable link: Philip A. Harland, 'Reflections from the Diversity of Early Christianity course, part 1: Invested sources,' Ethnic Relations and Migration in the Ancient World, last modified September 12, 2020, https://philipharland.com/Blog/?p=4935.

 Without providing a lot of context, I thought I’d share here on the blog some of my reflections and comments to students in my Diversity of Early Christianity course (fourth year) as I go along.
 This may perhaps resuscitate the blog in some limited way (do people even read blogs anymore?).
 I may even reflect on the process of teaching remotely by zoom once in a while.